Nbk2938/emecus/README.md

 It contains varius programms:

 - in the folder rupy (python) you'll find:
-  - the same program written in python code with the implementation of the two phase algorithm of Kochiemba
+  - the program written in python code with the implementation of the two phase algorithm of Kochiemba
   - the programm with the fastest resolution time
   - to view the hole code just download the hole package and open it with vs Code